webcyberrob/blog.camunda.org/content/post/2018/03/camunda-bpm-790-alpha3-released.md

 categories = ["Execution"]
 tags = ["Release Note"]
 date = "2018-03-29T16:00:00+01:00"
-title = "Camunda BPM 7.9.0-alpha3 Released"
+title = "Camunda 7.9.0-alpha3 Released"

 +++

-Announcing the third alpha version of Camunda BPM 7.9.0 and there are some pretty new features to see.
+Announcing the third alpha version of Camunda BPM 7.9.0 and there are some pretty new features.
 The highlights are:

 * Payload in Signal Events
 * Feature 2